The Centre for Net Positive Health and Climate Solutions is focused on

 By rethinking our cities, growing greener spaces, and transforming food systems, we can reduce emissions and ensure we’re not just responding to change but helping to shape a healthier, more resilient future.

-The Climate–Health Challenge Fund, which is part of The Centre for Net Positive Health and Climate Solutions, launches on 30th March.
+The Climate–Health Challenge Fund, which is part of The Centre for Net Positive Health and Climate Solutions, is now open

-The first scheme of £40,000 per seedcorn project (80% FEC) will be available to support innovative, interdisciplinary research at the intersection of climate and health.
+The first scheme of £40,000 per seedcorn project (80% FEC) is available to support innovative, interdisciplinary research at the intersection of climate and health.
 We’re looking for bold, needs-led projects co-produced with non-academic partners and involving meaningful community engagement.

 Led by The University of Exeter and partners across the UK, we are a national focus for research, networking and capacity building.